Central Station (service)

-Central Station (also known as Network Gaming Service) was an online service by Sony Computer Entertainment Europe for PAL regions in the PlayStation 2 era.
+Central Station (also known as Network Gaming Service) was an online service operated by Sony Computer Entertainment Europe in PAL regions for the PlayStation 2.

 The service allowed users to have friend lists, view new game releases, read the latest PlayStation-related news, enter events, and play Central Station-integrated online games for the PlayStation 2 and PlayStation Portable consoles.
 The service acted as a Sony official alternative to middleware like GameSpy but with extra features similar to Xbox Live or PlayStation Network.
 The Central Station portal could be accessed via a Network Access Disc which would be used to set up an internet connection.

 Central Station was superseded by the worldwide PlayStation Network upon release of the PlayStation 3.
 It is unclear when it was discontinued.

 History

 The overall history of Central Station is unclear due to very limited documentation.
 However, multiple Network Access Discs have been dumped and preserved online.
 These discs show that Central Station went through at least two major UI/Branding changes outside of beta testing.

 Around November 2004, Sony gave out new discs to registered users.
 These discs included a new settings UI, a new Central Station portal, and Hardware: Online Arena.

 The Central Station middleware seems to have been used on some PlayStation Portable games as-well, although no evidence exists showing that users could access the Central Station portal on PlayStation Portable consoles.

-A beta disc known as "Mirage" was dumped online that has a very rough sketch of the Central Station UI, alongside was a scanned document that was released on a Tumblr blog indicating that British Telecom worked with Sony Computer Entertainment Europe to integrate H.264 streaming into the Network Access Discs.
+A beta disc known as "Mirage" was dumped online that has a very rough concept of the Central Station UI, alongside was a scanned document that was released on a Tumblr blog indicating that British Telecom worked with Sony Computer Entertainment Europe to integrate H.264 streaming into the Network Access Discs.